Culture of Colombia: Influences

-Small numbers of Roma or more commonly known by their racial slur "gypsies" are scattered throughout the country.
-Sephardic Jews and Ashkenazi Jews exist in several of the larger cities; Bogotá has five synagogues.
-Germans settled in parts of Santander, including Bucaramanga.
-They also brought the accordion to Valledupar, which would become a key instrument in the very popular vallenato music genre.

-Geography, climate, and immigration
+Geography and climate

 The hydrography of Colombia is one of the richest in the world.
 Its main rivers are Magdalena, Cauca, Guaviare, and Caquetá.
 Colombia has four main drainage systems: the Pacific drain, the Caribbean drain, the Orinoco Basin and the Amazon Basin.
 The Orinoco and Amazon Rivers mark limits with Colombia to Venezuela and Peru respectively.

 The striking variety in temperature and precipitation results principally from differences in elevation.
 Temperatures range from very hot at sea level to relatively cold at higher elevations but vary little with the season.
 Temperatures generally decrease about 3.5°F (2°C) for every 1,000-ft (300-m) increase in altitude above sea level, presenting perpetual snowy peaks to hot river valleys and basins.
 Rainfall is concentrated in two wet seasons (roughly corresponding to the spring and autumn of temperate latitudes) but varies considerably by location.
 Colombia's Pacific coast has one of the highest levels of rainfall in the world, with the south east often drenched by more than 200 in (500 cm) of rain per year.
 On the other hand, rainfall in parts of the Guajira Peninsula seldom exceeds 30 in (75 cm) per year.
 Rainfall in the rest of the country runs between these two extremes.

 Colombians customarily describe their country in terms of the climatic zones.
 Below 900 m in elevation is the tierra caliente (hot land), where temperatures vary between 24 and 38 °C. The most productive land and the majority of the population can be found in the tierra templada (temperate land, between 900 and 1980 m), which provide the best conditions for the country's coffee growers, and the tierra fría (cold land, 1980 and 3500 m), where wheat and potatoes dominate.
 In the tierra fría mean temperatures range between 10 and 19 °C. Beyond the tierra fría lie the alpine conditions of the zona forestada (forested zone) and then the treeless grasslands of the páramos.
 Above 4500 m, where temperatures are below freezing, is the tierra helada, a zone of permanent snow and ice.

 About 86% of the country's total area lies in the tierra caliente.
 Included in this, and interrupting the temperate area of the Andean highlands, are the long and narrow extension of the Magdalena Valley and a small extension in the Cauca Valley.
 The tierra fría constitutes just 6% of the total area, but supports about a quarter of the country's population.

+Natural regions

 Because of its natural structure, Colombia can be divided into six very distinct natural regions.